Knight-Wallace Fellowships Board

 Professor Anne Curzan is the Arthur F. Thurnau Professor of English and associate dean for humanities at the University of Michigan.
 She also holds faculty appointments in the department of Linguistics and the School of Education.
 Her research focuses on the history of the English language, attitudes about language change, language and gender, lexicography, and pedagogy.

 Curzan received the university's Henry Russel Award for outstanding research and teaching in 2007, as well as the Faculty Recognition Award in 2009 and the 2012 John Dewey Award for undergraduate teaching.
-She has published multiple books and dozens of articles, and she has created the audio/video course “Secret Life of Words: English Words and Their Origins.”
+She created the audio/video course “Secret Life of Words: English Words and Their Origins.,” and has published multiple books and dozens of articles.

 Executive Producer of “60 Minutes”, CBS News